MicrosoftDocs/windows-dev-docs/hub/apps/features-and-technologies.md

 ---
-Description: This section helps you understand how certain key Windows features are supported in different app platforms and how to get started using the features in your code.
+description: This section helps you understand how certain key Windows features are supported in different app platforms and how to get started using the features in your code.
 title: Features and technologies ms.topic: article ms.date: 05/08/2019